-16 starter kitchen essentials to make meals right in your dorm or apartment | CNN Underscored
+16 starter kitchen essentials everyone should own | CNN Underscored

 The Container Store Click Clack Pantry Canisters (starting at $8.99; containerstore.com)

-With squeeze top airtight seals, these sleek containers will keep your snacks and dry foods fresh.
+With squeeze-top airtight seals, these sleek containers will keep your snacks and dry foods fresh.
 You’ll love being able to see exactly what’s in each canister.

 ‘Everyday Entertaining: 110+ Recipes for Going All Out When You’re Staying In’ by Elizabeth Van Lierde ($30; amazon.com)